 The Russian major consists of ten courses (eleven for honors).
-These include Russian 101, 102 and 203, 204; four courses in Russian above Russian 204; and two approved courses in either Russian literature in translation or Slavic civilization, or approved related courses in government, history, or economics (e.g., Government 230, Post-Communist Russian Politics and History 218, History of Russia: 1825 to 1953).
+These include Russian 1101, 1102, 2203, and 2204; four courses in Russian higher than Russian 2204; and two approved courses in either Russian literature in translation or Slavic civilization, or approved related courses in government, history, or economics.
+The department participates in an interdisciplinary major in Eurasian and East European studies.
+Students are encouraged to spend at least one semester in Russia.

 Students are encouraged to spend at least one semester in Russia.
 There are several approved summer and one-semester Russian language programs in Moscow, St. Petersburg, and cities in Siberia that are open to all students who have taken the equivalent of two or three years of Russian.
 Other programs should be discussed with the Russian Department.
 Students returning from study abroad will be expected to take two courses in the department unless exceptions are granted by the chair.
 Two of the four semester credits from a one-semester study abroad program may be counted toward the major; four credits may be counted from a year-long program.